Open Saturated Sets Without Holonomy: Endperiodic monodromy

 \section{Endperiodic monodromy}

-Let $\FF$ be depth~$k$ of class $\CII$ or class $\COO$.
-For the time being, we allow $\dim M=n\ge3$.
-The definitions of the locally stable set $\OO$ and the substructure $S$ are valid in all dimensions.
-By~\cite{cc:prop1,cc:smth2}, we lose no generality in the $\CII$ case by assuming that $\FF$ is of class $\Cii$.
-Let $\LL$ be a smooth 1-dimensional foliation of $M$ that is transverse to $\FF$ and is tangent to $\trb M$, is oriented by the transverse orientation of $\FF$, and induces the product foliation by compact intervals on all components of $\trb M$ that have boundary and a foliation by circles on those components without boundary.
+Here, we work in $n$-manifolds, $n\ge3$, without the restrictions on the topology of leaves of Section~\ref{restrict}.
+Let $\LL$ be a smooth 1-dimensional foliation of $M$ that is transverse to $\FF$ and is tangent to $\trb M$, is oriented by the transverse orientation of $\FF$, and fibers by intervals all components of $\trb M$ that have boundary.
 (This, of course, restricts the topology of $\FF$.
-In 3-manifolds it is guaranteed by our assumption that the induced foliation of $\trb M$ has no Reeb components.)
-Let $W$ be a component of $\OO$.
+In 3-manifolds we have assumed that the induced foliation of $\trb M$ by $\FF$ has no Reeb components.)
+Let $W$ be an open, saturated set without holonomy. which is fibered by $\FF$ over $\SI$ and let $\wh\FF$ and $\wh\LL$ denote the foliations induced on $\wh W$ by $\FF$ and $\LL$, respectively.

-There is a sublamination $\XX\ss\LL|\wh W$ consisting of those leaves that do not meet $\tb \wh W$.
+There is a sublamination $\XX\subset\LL|\wh W$ consisting of those leaves that do not meet $\tb \wh W$.
 This sublamination is a compact sublamination of $\LL|W$.
-Indeed, $\XX$ is closed since every leaf of $\LL|\wh W$ that gets sufficiently close to $\tb\wh W$ meets $\tb\wh W$.
-The octopus decomposition of $\wh W$~\cite[Definition~5.2.13]{condel1} implies that $\XX$ is contained in a compact core $K$ of $\wh W$, hence is compact.
+Indeed, $\XX$ is closed in $W$ since every leaf of $\wh\LL$ that gets sufficiently close to $\tb\wh W$ meets $\tb\wh W$.
+Since the leaves of $\wh\LL$ in the arms of an octopus decomposition are properly imbedded, compact arcs, $\XX$ is confined to the compact nucleus of the decomposition, hence is compact.
 We call $\XX$ the \emph{core lamination} of $\LL|W$.

-We will assume that $W$ is not a foliated product, hence the core lamination is nonempty.
+We will assume that $\wh W$ is not a foliated product, hence the core lamination is nonempty.
 Indeed, if some leaf $\ell$ of $\LL$ issues from one component of $\tb \wh W$ but never reaches another component, the asymptote of $\ell$ in $\wh W$ will be a nonempty subset of $\XX$.
 Thus, if $\XX=\0$, every leaf of $\LL$ issues from one component of $\tb \wh W$ and terminates at another component, implying that $\wh W\cong F\times I$, where $F$ is a leaf of $\FF$.
 In this case, we will see that Theorem~\ref{cone} is rather trivial, hence we will assume that $\XX\ne\0$.